alphayama/base-blitz/Updates.md

 5.  **Drones** (IntelligentNPCs) were added.
 6.  **Rocket Launcher** was added as a collectible.
 It allows the user to have more than one type of ammunition and it destroys the objects on the base in one shot.
 It is active for 5 seconds.
 7.  **Laser** position modified.
 8.  **Outline** provided for the assignment does not work with complex objects.
-We did try adding a hue to the object but since some objecrs were darker in color in color it was difficult to see them.
+We did try adding a hue to the object but since some objecrs were darker in color it was difficult to see.

 **Usability Isuues resolved from preliminary prototype**